 In addition to these minimum requirements, students will not be allowed to complete more than 30 hours in a given week, and all students must have at least one day removed from their assigned clinical site each week.
-Students will be required to maintain their own weekly hour logs and have them signed by their assigned preceptor each week.
-It will also be the responsibility of the student to submit these signed hour logs to their Clinical Practicum instructor.
+Students will record all clinical experience hours in ATrack.